mohammedAljadd/smart-glasses/README.md

 # Overview

-Hello everyone, this is a project I am working on with the members of my team in our engineering school [INSA Rennes](https://www.insa-rennes.fr/).
+Hello everyone, this is a project we are working as a team of 7 members in our engineering school [INSA Rennes](https://www.insa-rennes.fr/).
 The idea is to design and build smart glasses for blind people.
-We named our product “iEars” because the user uses his ears to sense the environment.
+We named our product ***iEars*** because the user uses his ears to sense the environment.

 The three main services of our product are: